Large Scale Robotic Material Handling: Learning, Planning, and Control: Machine Setup Low-Level Control

 These sensors enable observation of the machine’s slew, stick, and boom states, as well as the pitch and roll of the tool, with 50~\si{\hertz} update rate.
 Exteroceptive observations of terrain elevation and obstacles in the workspace are obtained by fusing and filtering the two LiDAR point clouds into a single unified representation.

-Limitations of this sensor setup include the following.
-First, slew, boom, and stick joint velocities are derived from position data, which introduces noise and delays.
-Second, the clamshell gripper's absolute position is not observable without additional sensors; thus, only the binary open/closed state can be inferred from pressure measurements.
-Third, the gripper's yaw cannot be observed due to the limitation of~\ac{IMU} and the lack of a joint encoder.
-Since it is not required, we fix it at the default configuration and do not control it in this work.
-Finally, the fused point cloud may contain noise caused by material dropping from the gripper, especially when lifting the full gripper above the material pile after grasping, which necessitates special handling.
+The current sensor setup presents several limitations.
+First, velocities of the slew, boom, and stick joints are estimated from position data, introducing noise and latency.
+Second, the clamshell gripper’s absolute position is unobservable; only its binary open/closed state can be inferred from pressure readings.
+Third, the gripper’s yaw joint is similarly unobservable due to the absence of a magnetometer in the sensor configuration.
+As a result, yaw control and shell opening angle are omitted in the current setup.
+Finally, the fused point cloud may be contaminated by falling material, particularly when the loaded gripper is lifted above the pile, requiring dedicated filtering strategies.